2008 Election Survey Liberal Party of Canada

 text of the questions can be

 read.
+The parties responses are both summarized in a grid and reproduced in full.
 The text of the Liberal Party of Canada response follows.

 Note: Covering letters which acompanied survey responses have been omitted.
 The text of party responses is, in all other respects, unaltered.